CS-433/ml-project-2-radioactiv/README.md

 # Handwriting data creation
 This project is our second project for the ML Course at EPFL.

+## Team Members
+- David Schulmeister
+- Amene Gafsi
+- Rosa Mayila

 ## Overview
-This project aims to generate a dataset of synthetic "handwritten" math exercises.
-The generated data simulates student solutions that can be later recognized and automatically graded.
-By producing LaTeX-based exercises, rendering them as PDFs and PNG images, and introducing noise and blur, we create a dataset that closely resembles scanned, handwritten documents.
-This dataset can then be used to train machine learning models for text detection, OCR, and automated grading.
-## Overview
-This project aims to generate a dataset of synthetic "handwritten" math exercises.
-The generated data simulates student solutions that can be recognized and automatically graded.
-By producing LaTeX-based exercises, rendering them as PDFs and PNG images, and introducing noise and blur, we create a dataset that closely resembles scanned, handwritten documents.
-This dataset can then be used to train machine learning models for text detection, OCR, and automated grading.
+This project generates synthetic "handwritten" math exercises to simulate student solutions.
+The output is designed for use in training machine learning models for tasks such as text detection, OCR, and automated grading.
+By leveraging language models, the pipeline creates LaTeX-based exercises, converts them into PDFs and PNG images, and applies realistic augmentations like noise, blur, and simulated mistakes.
+This approach produces data that closely resembles scanned handwritten documents while incorporating irregular formatting and errors to mimic human handwriting.
 ## Key Features
-- **Model Interaction:** Utilizes a language model (via the `ModelCommunicator` class) to generate math exercises in different languages, complexity levels, and correctness states.
+- **LaTeX-Based Exercise Generation:** Utilizes a language model to create math exercises with hard equations involving square roots, powers, and text explanations.
+Generated exercises are formatted in LaTeX.

-- **LaTeX Rendering:** Dynamically inserts generated math exercises into LaTeX templates to produce stylized PDFs.
-- **Rich Formatting:** Simulates student mistakes and handwriting irregularities by:
-    - Introducing strikethrough text to mimic crossed-out corrections.
+- **Multi-Language Support:** Exercises can be generated in various languages, including English, French, German, and Italian.

+- **Mistake Simulation:** Adds a realistic touch by striking through a word using a LaTeX `\strikeMistake` command to mimic student corrections.

-    - Adding wiggling text via a special LaTeX command for irregular word placement.
+- **Handwriting Irregularities:** Dynamically adjusts text placement with a custom `\processtext` LaTeX command to introduce word irregularities.

-- **Conversion to PNG and Image Augmentations:**
+- **PDF and PNG Conversion:**
+    - Compiles LaTeX documents into PDFs.
-    - Converts the rendered PDFs into PNG images.
+    - Converts PDFs into high-resolution PNG images for broader usability.

+- **Image Augmentations:**
-    - Adds noise and blur to approximate the appearance of real scanned handwriting.
+    - Adds noise and blur to PNG images to simulate real-world scanned handwriting artifacts.
+    - Generates multiple versions of the same exercise with different visual distortions.

+- **Flexible Design Templates:**
+    - Supports various fonts (e.g., "ML4Science" and "JaneAusten").
+    - Allows customization of page colors, text colors, and optional grid overlays.

 ## Repository Structure

+## Repository Structure

-**Key Files:**
+**Key Files and Directories:**

+- **`latex_generator.py`**
+  Handles LaTeX-based exercise generation using a language model API.
+It:
+    - Generates exercises with equations and explanations in LaTeX.
+    - Supports language variation and mistake simulation.
+    - Saves generated LaTeX content to structured directories.

+- **`main.py`**
+  The main script orchestrating the full pipeline.
+It:
-- **`model_communicator.py`**
+    - Generates LaTeX exercises.
-  Handles communication with the language model API.
-It sends prompts and receives responses from the model.
-It also includes a function `clean_answer_format` to extract only the necessary LaTeX content from model responses.
+    - Applies headers and templates to the LaTeX files.
+    - Converts LaTeX to PDFs and PDFs to PNG images.
+    - Adds noise and blur to simulate scanned handwritten artifacts.

 - **`utils.py`**
-  Provides utility functions to handle LaTeX compilation, PDF-to-PNG conversion, cropping, and image augmentation (noise and blur).
-It also defines template generation for LaTeX documents.

-- **`prompts.py`**
-  Contains the `get_math_exercise_prompt` function, which creates a detailed prompt to request math exercises from the language model.
-The prompt can include instructions for correctness, complexity, and special formatting commands (e.g., strikes and irregular text).

-- **`main_script.py`** (or the provided script with the `pipeline` function)
-  The main entry point to generate a batch (`k`) of math exercises.
-It:
-    - Randomizes parameters (language, complexity, colors, strikes, grids).
-    - Requests an exercise from the model.
-    - Generates a LaTeX file from the returned content.
-    - Compiles it to PDF, then converts it to PNG.
+  Contains utility functions to:
+    - Compile LaTeX files into PDFs.
+    - Convert PDFs to PNG images.
-    - Adds noise and blur to the PNG to simulate real handwriting scans.
+    - Add noise and blur to images.
+    - Manage directories, clean auxiliary files, and generate LaTeX headers.

+- **`os_utils.py`**
+  Provides helper functions to run shell commands and check file existence.

+- **`data/`**
+  Directory where all generated data is stored:
+    - `latex/`: Contains generated LaTeX files.
+    - `generated/`: Contains compiled PDFs and PNG images with augmentations.

+- **`.env`**
+  Store here the API key for the language model API.

 ## Dependencies and Requirements

+### System Requirements
 - **Programming Language:** Python 3.8+
 - **System Tools:**
-    - `xelatex` (from TeX Live or MiKTeX) for LaTeX compilation
+    - `xelatex` (for LaTeX compilation, part of TeX Live or MiKTeX)
-    - `pdfcrop` for cropping PDF margins
-    - `pdftoppm` for converting PDF to PNG images (part of `poppler` tools)
+    - `pdftoppm` (from `poppler-utils` for PDF-to-PNG conversion)
 - **Python Packages:**
     - `openai` (for the language model API client)
     - `numpy` (for noise generation)
     - `Pillow` (for image processing: noise and blur)
     - `dotenv` (to load environment variables)

-  Additional packages might be required depending on your environment and OS.

 ## Setup